yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_05.md

 ## Review
 In this lab, you have completed:

-- Connect to the WideWorldImporters database on the SqlServer2008 VMTask 1: Connect to the WideWorldImporters database on the SqlServer2008 VM
+- Connect to the WideWorldImporters database on the SqlServer2008 VM
 - Perform assessment for migration to Azure SQL Database
 - Perform assessment for migration to Azure SQL Managed Instance